x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/import-and-export-custom-greetings-announcements-menus-and-prompts-exchange-2013-help.md

   - Estimated time to complete: 3 minutes.

   - You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "UM dial plans" and “UM auto attendants�? entries in the [Unified Messaging permissions](unified-messaging-permissions-exchange-2013-help.md) topic.
+To see what permissions you need, see the "UM dial plans" and "UM auto attendants" entries in the [Unified Messaging permissions](unified-messaging-permissions-exchange-2013-help.md) topic.

   - Before you perform these procedures, confirm that a UM dial plan has been created.
 For detailed steps, see [Create a UM dial plan](https://docs.microsoft.com/en-us/exchange/voice-mail-unified-messaging/connect-voice-mail-system/create-um-dial-plan).